Why to maintain a WordPress website and keep WordPress core, theme and plugins up-to-date?

-Now, what happens if you choose not to update your WordPress site?
+Now, what happens if you choose not to maintain your WordPress site?

-Most WordPress websites are hacked due to outdated versions of plugins, themes and of course WordPress core itself.
+Most WordPress websites that are not undergoing regular maintenance are hacked due to outdated versions of plugins, themes and of course WordPress core itself.
 Hackers use scanners to crawl through the web and find WordPress sites running on the old version.
 Once they find your site, it’s easy for them to hack because they know exactly what the vulnerability is.

 Developers regularly release updates which provide new features or fix known bugs, introduce new features and ensure compatibility with the core WordPress software.

 You can run your website on an outdated WordPress installation, but eventually, you’ll face many issues by not updating.

 Plugin vulnerabilities are the easiest way for hackers to gain access to your website.
 That is why it is important to keep your website updated due to security reasons!

 Outdated plugins can slow down site performance drastically.
 Keeping your plugins and theme up-to-date ensures that you will reap benefits from improved performance, increased security, and other enhancements on offer from the theme or plugin developer.

 Of cause outdated plugins are not the only factor that can slow down your website.
 You must consider good hosting, use minification plugins, and compress your images.
 Read our article on “How to Speed Up Your Website – and Improve Conversion“